-In addition to our pension plans, in Canada and the U.S., we provide certain post-retirement health care and life insurance benefits to eligible employees and to their dependents upon meeting certain requirements.
-Eligible retirees may be required to pay a portion of the premiums for these benefits and, in general, deductible amounts and co-insurance percentages apply to benefit payments.
+In addition to our pension plans, we provide certain post-retirement health care and life insurance benefits to eligible employees and to their dependents upon meeting certain requirements.
+Eligible retirees may be required to pay a portion of the premiums for these benefits and, in general, deductible amounts and coinsurance percentages apply to benefit payments.
 These post-retirement benefits are not pre-funded.
-In Canada, certain post-retirement health care and life insurance benefits are provided for eligible employees who retired before December 31, 2015.
-Eligible employees in Canada who retire after December 31, 2015 will have access to voluntary retiree-paid health care coverage.
-In the U.S., certain post-retirement health care and life insurance benefits are provided to eligible retirees.
-In the U.S., employees who were not age 50 with 10 years of service as of December 31, 2015 only have access to subsidized retiree health care coverage until eligible for Medicare.
-Eligible existing and future retirees and covered dependents eligible for Medicare receive an annual contribution to a health reimbursement account to be applied against individual coverage and other eligible expenses.
+In Canada, certain post-retirement health care and life insurance benefits are provided for eligible employees who retired before

+December 31, 2015.
+Eligible employees who retire after December 31, 2015 will have access to voluntary retiree-paid health care coverage.